• Skip to primary navigation

 All the ingredients needed for this recipe with text overlay labels.

-• Oat flour - Oat flour is basically oats that have been ground up in to a flour.
+• Oat flour - Oat flour is basically oats that have been ground up into a flour.
 You can do it yourself by putting oats in a blender and blending until a fine flour.
-Using oat flour not only makes them gluten free, but it gives them a nice flavour and texture.
-We find that oats keep us fuller for longer too.
+Using oat flour not only makes this banana muffin recipe gluten free, but it gives them a nice flavour and texture.

-• Peanut butter - We like to use a smooth peanut butter, rather than a crunchy one, as it mixes together better.
-Try to use the best quality one you can, with minimal ingredients.
-Why not try our Homemade Peanut Butter?
+• Peanut butter - We like to use a smooth peanut butter, rather than a crunchy one for this peanut butter muffin recipe, as it mixes together better.
+Try to use the best quality one you can, with minimal ingredients and make sure to give it a good stir before using, so that the oil is all mixed in if it has separated.
+Why not try our Easy Homemade Peanut Butter?

 • Chocolate chips - Whilst these aren't essential to the recipe, we think they are a must.
 Chocolate and peanut butter go so well together and the little dots of melty chocolate when the muffins are warm from the oven are perfect.
-We used dark chocolate, but you can use white or milk instead.
-You could even swap them for little bits of fudge.
+We used sugar free dark chocolate, but you can use white or milk instead.
+You could even swap them for little bits of fudge, but we love them as peanut butter banana chocolate chip muffins.

 • Bananas - These is where a lot of the sweetness comes from, and the delicious banana flavour.
 You want really ripe bananas for this recipe, but not over ripe black bananas.
 Try to go for ones that have black spots on the peel.